A snapshot of the Kensington community

 How likely would you say it is that people in your community would help if you needed a ride somewhere?

 Kensington remains a community where neighbors look out for each other.
-From 2013 to 2020, three-quarters of Kensington residents consistently have said they would expect their neighbors to help if they needed a ride, an elderly neighbor needed assistance, or someone asked for emergency child care.
+From 2013 to 2020, three-quarters of survey respondents consistently said they would expect their neighbors to help if they needed a ride, an elderly neighbor needed assistance, or someone asked for emergency child care.

 How likely would you say it is that people in your community would help if an elderly neighbor needed someone to periodically check on him or her?